-Semester Credit: 4 credit hours (45 lecture hours and 30 lab hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills-based assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable IAI Major: AG903
+Semester Credit: 4 credit hours (45 lecture hours and 30 lab hours per semester)

+Prerequisite: Satisfactory evidence of entry level writing/reading skills-based assessment testing scores, and/or completion of the

-AGR-0113 Introduction to Soil Science An introduction to the chemical, physical, and biological properties of soils; the origin, classification, and distribution of soils and their influence on people and food production; the management and conservation of soils; and the environmental impact of soil use.
+AGR-0113 Introduction to Soil Science

+An introduction to the chemical, physical, and biological properties of soils; the origin, classification, and distribution of soils and their influence on people and food production; the management and conservation of soils; and the environmental impact of soil use.

-Semester Credit: 4 credit hours (45 lecture hours and 30 lab hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable IAI Major: AG904
+Semester Credit: 4 credit hours (45 lecture hours and 30 lab hours per semester)

+Prerequisite: Satisfactory evidence of entry level writing/reading skills based assessment testing scores, and/or completion of the

-AGR-0115 Introduction to Animal Science The application of the sciences of genetics, the animal industries and an introduction to management and production practices.
+AGR-0115 Introduction to Animal Science

+The application of the sciences of genetics, the animal industries and an introduction to management and production practices.
 Includes animal breeds, breeding and selection; anatomy physiology, and nutrition and growth; environment, health, and sanitation; products and marketing; production technology and economics; animal behavior; and current issues in animal science.